Terry McLaurin Player Prop Bets for NFL Week 17 | Washington vs. Philadelphia 1/2/2022

 Matchup vs. Philadelphia

-- McLaurin has averaged 81.4 receiving yards per game over his five career matchups against the Eagles, 21.9 more than his over/under in Sunday's game.
+- McLaurin's 81.4 receiving yards per game in his five career matchups against the Eagles are 21.9 more than his over/under for Sunday's game.

 - McLaurin, in five matchups, had a touchdown catch three times.
 But he did not have multiple TDs in any of those games.

-- The 228.3 passing yards the Eagles yield per game makes them the NFL's seventh-ranked pass defense this season.
+- The 228.3 passing yards the Eagles give up per game makes them the NFL's seventh-ranked pass defense this season.

-- The Eagles' defense is 16th in the league, giving up 1.5 passing touchdowns per game.

 Recent Performances

-- In last week's game against the Cowboys, McLaurin was targeted six times and recorded three catches for 40 yards.
+- In last week's outing against the Cowboys, McLaurin was targeted six times, picking up 40 yards on three receptions.

-- McLaurin has collected 91 receiving yards (30.3 per game), reeling in five passes on 13 targets over his last three outings.
+- McLaurin's five receptions over his last three outings have yielded 91 yards (30.3 ypg).
+He's been targeted 13 times.

 McLaurin's Washington Teammates